 Yes.
 Most children below the age of 18 who reside in the United States with the applicant parent will automatically qualify for citizenship, if the parent's application is approved.
 While you do not have to seek citizenship for your child, it will be substantially more difficult to obtain citizenship for your child at a later date.

-The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the Bureau of Citizenship and Immigration Services within the United States.
+The necessary forms for immigration, which outline the many steps of the process, are available through the consular office nearest your place of residence, or from the U.S. Citizenship and Immigration Services within the United States.
 Applications for naturalization are available from the Immigration Service.

 For purposes of public health and safety, the United States probiits issuance of visas to certain applicants.
 For example, the United States will refuse visas to persons who have a communicable disease, have dangerous physical or mental disorders, have committed certain criminal acts, are considered to be terrorists, subversives, members of a totalitarian party, or former Nazi war criminals, have used illegal means to enter the United States, or are ineligible for citizenship.
 Some former exchange visitors must live abroad for two years before they qualify for reentry.
 Physicians who intend to practice medicine must pass a qualifying exam before receiving immigrant visas.
 If you are found to be ineligible for a visa, consult with a consular officer as to the possibility of obtaining a waiver.

 A "Treaty Investor" is a person who wishes to start a new qualifying business, or purchase an existing qualifying business, in the United States.
 Treaty investors receive a non-immigrant visa, with no maximum periods of stay.
 The status is renewable indefinitely, and the successful applicant may work in the United States.